Advisory Council on Jewish Inclusion

 Our Mission

-In general, the work of the ACJI is defined by the recommendations made to former President McConnell in June of 2021 by the Presidential Taskforce on Jewish Inclusion and the Prevention of Antisemitism.
+In general, the work of the ACJI is defined by the recommendations made in June 2021 by the Presidential Taskforce on Jewish Inclusion and the Prevention of Antisemitism.

 About the council

-Colorado State University is committed to equity, inclusion, diversity and social justice that embraces differences and celebrates commonalities across identities and communities.
-In response to antisemitic acts on the CSU campus as well as an alarming national and global increase in antisemitism, an Action Plan for the Prevention of Antisemitism at CSU was introduced to the university in multiple instances, including to the President in a special meeting with the Jewish community and in the Diversity Symposium in Fall 2019.
+Colorado State University is committed to equity, inclusion, and social justice that embraces differences and celebrates commonalities across identities and communities.
+In response to antisemitic acts on the CSU campus as well as an alarming national and global increase in antisemitism, an Action Plan for the Prevention of antisemitism at CSU was introduced to the university in multiple instances, including to the President in a special meeting with the Jewish community and in the Symposium in Fall 2019.
 This work was also covered by the media (see: Coloradoan, Collegian).
-The Action Plan was submitted to the CSU Race, Bias and Equity Initiative and a Presidential task force was recommended as a first step.
+The Action Plan was submitted to the CSU Race, Bias, and Equity Initiative and a presidential task force was recommended as a first step.

+The formation of a Presidential Task Force was recommended as a first step in efforts to combat antisemitism on campus and to educate the CSU community about our culture.
+In June of 2020, the Presidential task force began its work to improve the university climate for Jewish students, faculty, and staff during a period of alarming national and global increases in antisemitism.
 The formation of a Presidential Task Force was recommended as a first step in efforts to combat antisemitism on campus and to educate the CSU community about Jewish diversity.
-In June of 2020, the Presidential task force began its work to improve the university climate for Jewish students, faculty and staff during a period of alarming national and global increases in antisemitism.
-The formation of a Presidential Task Force was recommended as a first step in efforts to combat antisemitism on campus and to educate the CSU community about Jewish diversity.
-In June of 2020, the Presidential taskforce began its work to improve the university climate for Jewish students, faculty and staff during a period of alarming national and global increases in antisemitism.
+In June of 2020, the Presidential Taskforce began its work to improve the university climate for Jewish students, faculty, and staff during a period of alarming national and global increases in antisemitism.

 Co-Chairs